-These sites' macroinvertebrate communities differed in taxa richnesses by only two taxa and were within the range of richnesses at the two sites upstream of the outfall.
-The communities were characterised by up to two 'highly sensitive' taxa [extremely abundant mayfly (Deleatidium) and another mayfly (Nesameletus)]; up to seven 'moderately sensitive' taxa [mayfly (Coloburiscus), elmid beetles, dobsonfly (Archichauliodes), free-living caddisflies (Costachorema and Hydrobiosis), stony-cased caddisfly (Pycnocentrodes), and cranefly (Aphrophila)]; and up to six 'tolerant' taxa [oligochaete worms, net-building caddisfly (Aoteapsyche), ephydrid flies, and midges (orthoclads, tanytarsids, and Maoridiamesa)].
-There were a few significant differences in characteristic taxa compared with those at the upstream sites 1 and 2.
-Three 'moderately sensitive' taxa (all caddisflies) were more abundant and four 'tolerant' taxa (oligochaete worms, muscid and ephydrid flies, and Maoridiamesa midges) increased in abundance.
-Small decreases in the proportion of 'sensitive' taxa (56% and 53% of faunal numbers) resulted in minor decreases (of 2 and 4 units) in the MCI scores between site 2 (upstream of the WWTP discharge) and sites 3a and 4 (101 and 99 units).
-However, these were not significantly lower than the scores obtained in the river reach immediately upstream of the discharge from the WWTP particularly taking into account the distance of site 4 further downstream.
-These differences in scores were indicative of no recent impacts of the upgraded WWTP wastes discharge on the macroinvertebrate fauna in the surveyed reach of the Patea River, with downstream sites' scores within 1 unit of the relevant medians of past scores.
-There was a minimal difference in MCI scores (2 units) between the two adjacent downstream sites (3a and 4) and the overall fall in MCI scores (7 units) over a distance of 4.3 km between the 'control' site (1) and furthest downstream site (4) was insignificant given the distance between these two sites.
-More subtle changes in community compositions resulted in a decrease in SQMCI_s score of 1.0 unit immediately downstream of the new outfall (site 3a) and a further decrease in SQMCI_s score (of 0.9 unit) at site 4 predominantly due to increased abundances within two 'tolerant' (dominant) taxa .
+These sites' macroinvertebrate communities differed in taxa richnesses by five taxa and were within the range and/or higher than richnesses at the two sites upstream of the outfall.
+The communities were characterised by up to two 'highly sensitive' taxa [very abundant mayfly (Deleatidium); and another mayfly (Nesameletus)]; up to six 'moderately sensitive' taxa [mayfly (Coloburiscus), elmid beetles, dobsonfly (Archichauliodes), free-living caddisflies (Costachorema and Hydrobiosis), and cranefly (Aphrophila)]; and up to five 'tolerant' taxa [oligochaete worms, net-building caddisfly (Aoteapsyche), muscid flies, and midges (orthoclads and Maoridiamesa)].
+There were few significant differences between sites in characteristic taxa with two 'tolerant' taxa (cladocerans and Chironomus midges) decreasing in abundance at site 4.
+However, there were several significant differences in individual taxon abundances between the two sites (2 and 3a) nearest to the WWTP discharge.
+These included increase abundances in two 'moderately sensitive' taxa (cladocerans and stony-cased caddisfly) and five 'tolerant' taxa (oligochaete worms, algal-piercing caddisfly, Chironomus and orthoclad midges, and muscid flies); some of which are wastewater pond fauna with others associated with the increased periphyton streambed cover.
+Decreases in the proportion of 'sensitive' taxa (55% and 58% of faunal numbers) resulted in decreases (of 10 and 5 units) in the MCI scores between site 2 (upstream of the WWTP discharge) and sites 3a and 4 (95 and 100 units).
+At site 3a this score was close to significantly lower than the scores obtained in the river reach immediately upstream of the discharge from the WWTP but not at site 4 particularly taking into account the distance of this site further downstream.
+These differences in scores were indicative of some recent impacts of the upgraded WWTP wastes discharge on the macroinvertebrate fauna in the surveyed reach of the Patea River, although downstream sites' scores were within 6 units of the relevant medians of past scores.
+The score at site 3a was 5 MCI units lower than recorded previously (by seven surveys) at this site although it was only one unit lower than the historical minimum recorded at the site (2) upstream of the discharge.
+There was a minimal difference in MCI scores (an increase of 5 units) between the two adjacent downstream sites (3a and 4) and the overall fall in MCI scores (11 units) over a distance of 4.3 km between the 'control' site (1) and furthest downstream site (4) was insignificant given the distance between these two sites.
+Several more subtle changes in community compositions resulted in a significant decrease in SQMCI_s score (increase of 0.9 unit) at site 4 predominantly was due to increased abundances within three 'tolerant' (dominant) taxa and decreased abundance within one dominant 'highly sensitive' mayfly taxon.

-The MCI scores categorised sites 3a and 4 as having 'good' and 'fair' generic river health (TRC, 2012a) at the time of this summer survey, which was consistent with river health often recorded by previous surveys.
-These scores (101 and 99 units) were a significant 11 units lower than predicted for sites at these altitudes (265 and 250 m asl) in ringplain rivers but equal with to 1 unit below predicted scores for these sites 14.8 km and 17.2 km downstream of the National Park boundary (Stark and Fowles, 2009).
+The MCI scores categorised sites 3a and 4 as having 'fair' and 'good' generic river health (TRC, 2014) at the time of this summer survey, which was consistent with river health often recorded by previous surveys.
+These scores (95 and 100 units) were a significant 17 units and 10 units lower than predicted for sites at these altitudes (265 and 250 m asl) in ringplain rivers but insignificantly 6 units below to equal with predicted scores for these sites 14.8 km and 17.2 km downstream of the National Park boundary (Stark and Fowles, 2009).